Pipeline

 E-58425: a novel, first-in-class co-crystal of Celecoxib and Tramadol

-- Approval status.
-Approved by the Food and Drug Administration (FDA) in the US.
+- Aproved by the Food and Drug Admninstraion (FDA) in the US (SEGLENTIS).

 Neuropathic Pain